Standing Tall in All Its Glory

 When It’s Delicate, Take Regular Care

-• Too much of sunlight is harmful for your delicate furniture.
-Do not keep it in direct sunlight as that will cause the colours to fade.
+- Too much of sunlight is harmful to your delicate furniture.
+Do not keep it in direct sunlight as that will cause the colors to fade.

 Attacking the Stains

-• Vinegar water and a mixture of hydrogen peroxide and colour- safe bleach can be used to remove coffee, tea and other mild stains.
+- Vinegar water and a mixture of hydrogen peroxide and color-safe bleach can be used to remove coffee, tea and other mild stains.

 The Wonders of Water on Upholstery

-While doing the washing of your upholstery fabric properly can really yield fabulous results, a slight slip and you could actually make your upholstery fabric look shrinked, taut and watermarked.
+While doing the washing of your upholstery fabric properly can yield fabulous results, a slight slip and you could make your upholstery fabric look shrank, taut and watermarked.

-In case your upholstery fabric does not allow you to properly wash it in water and detergent, you can always use the magical tool called wet wipes or baby wipes.
+In case your upholstery fabric does not allow you to wash it in water and detergent properly, you can always use the magical tool called wet wipes or baby wipes.